The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 Ljubljana - Trieste & Venice

-There's a clever way to travel between Venice, Trieste & Ljubljana that's frequent, cheap, historically interesting and very scenic, and with two Slovenian trains a day now extended one stop across the border into Italy, it's easier than ever.
+You can travel between Venice, Trieste & Ljubljana by train, it's cheap, historically interesting and scenic.
 For details, see the Venice to Ljubljana page.

 Lake Bled - Trieste & Venice

-There's also a cunning, cheap and scenic way to travel from Venice or Trieste to Lake Bled in northern Slovenia, via Gorizia and Nova Gorica, where Italian and Slovenian railway stations are just a few kilometres apart.
-For details, see this page...
+There's also a cheap and scenic way to travel from Venice or Trieste to Lake Bled in northern Slovenia, via Gorizia and Nova Gorica, where Italian and Slovenian railway stations are just a few kilometres apart.
+For details, see this page.

 Guidebooks